shaunc/promised-jugglingdb/README.md

     // valid!
 }, function(u){
     // not valid
+    // u is ValidationError
-    u.errors // hash of errors {attr: [errmessage, errmessage, ...], attr: ...}
+    user.errors // hash of errors {attr: [errmessage, errmessage, ...], attr: ...}
+    // or u.codes
-    // or user.errors, they are the same
+    // or u.obj.errors === user.errors they are the same
-})
+});

 ```